 Good Hotel Guide Review

-lift (to some bedrooms), bar, 3 lounges, conservatory, restaurant, in-room TV (Freeview), civil wedding licence, beauty treatment room, terrace, 14-acre grounds, restaurant and ground floor wheelchair accessible, adapted toilet.
+lift (to some bedrooms), bar, 3 lounges, conservatory, restaurant, in-room TV (Freeview), civil wedding licence, beauty treatment room, terrace, 14-acre grounds, EV charging, restaurant and ground floor wheelchair accessible, adapted toilet.

 in restaurant and lounges.

-allowed (£10 per night) in bedrooms, public areas, not restaurant.
+allowed in bedrooms (£10 per night), public areas, not restaurant.